arm77/Gmail-Empty-Trash/README.md

 ### Patterns file

 Files named 'sender_patterns.txt' and 'regex_sender_patterns.txt' must exist in the same directory as the Python scripts , even if empty.
-Email addresses are converted to lowercase before being matched to patterns found in these two files.
+From: headers are converted to lowercase before being matched to patterns found in these two files.